-Nipomo Mesa lupine (Lupinus nipomensis) is Federally listed as Endangered, State listed as Endangered, and has a CRPR of 1B.1, a plant of limited distribution that is seriously endangered in California.
+Nipomo Mesa hupineLupine (Lupinus nipomensis) is Federally listed as Endangered, State listed as Endangered, and has a CRPR of 1B.1, a plant of limited distribution that is seriously endangered in California.
 It is a highly endemic annual herb in the Fabaceae family.
-The species range is situated behind the Callender Dune sheet, which is one of three dune formations that comprise the Guadalupe-Nipomo Dunes Complex (USFWS 2021).
-The species is known from a single population that is currently recognized as three separate occurrences in the CNDDB (USFWS 2020; CNDDB 2023).
-All of the extant colonies are located west of State Route 1 (USFWS 2021).
-See Figure 4.4-8.
-What the USFWS Recovery Plan (2021) refers to as Occurrence #1 (Figure 4.4-8), is the primary Nipomo Mesa lupine occurrence and occurs almost entirely on land currently owned by Phillips 66 (see Recovery Plan [USFWS 2021] and Figure 2 in USFWS 2020 [Species Report]), which shows the geographic distribution and status of Occurrence #1).
-Occurrence #1 is bisected north to south by the Union Pacific Railroad (see Figure 4.4-1) and the BSA is approximately situated in the middle of the extant occurrence area delineated by USFWS (2020).
+The species range is limited to a single population-situated behind the Callender Dune sheet, which is one of three dune formations that comprise the Guadalupe-Nipomo Dunes Complex (USFWS 2021).
+The species is known from a single population that is currently recognized as three separate occurrences in the CNDDB (USFWS 2020; CNDDB 2023), with -All of the extant colonies are-located west of State Route 1 (USFWS 2021), -Ssee Figure 4.4-8.
+Figure 4.4-8 also includes the results of the 2022, 2023, and 2024 surveys conducted within the BSA, as well as focused surveys for Nipomo Mesa lupineLupine conducted by the Land Conservancy of San Luis Obispo from 2007 to 2017 in areas west, north, and east of SMR and surveys conducted by State Parks ODSVRA biologists from 2020 through 2024 - See Appendix D), CNDDB database searches (CNDDB 2023), Land Conservancy (xx), and State Parks-(ODSVRA 2024).

+Per the USFWS Recovery Plan (USFWS 2021) refers to and species report (USFWS 2020), Occurrence #1-(Figure 4.4-8), is the primary Nipomo Mesa lupineLupine occurrence and occurs is almost entirely on land currently owned by Phillips 66. (see Recovery Plan [USFWS 2021] and Figure 2 in USFWS 2020 [Species Report]), which shows the geographic distribution and status of Occurrence #1).Occurrence #1 is bisected north to south by the Union Pacific Railroad(see Figure 4.4-1) and the BSA is approximately situated in the middle of the extant occurrence area (see Figure 4.4-1).

 All of the extant colonies occur in coastal dune scrub vegetation with at least some mock heather as the dominant shrub overstory (USFWS 2020).
-Coastal dune scrub vegetation with a relatively high diversity of native forbs appears to be the ideal habitat for Nipomo Mesa lupine.
+Coastal dune scrub vegetation with a relatively high diversity of native forbs appears to be the ideal habitat for Nipomo Mesa lupineLupine.
 More specifically, it occurs between or at the bases of stabilized dunes and seems to prefer pockets of open sand between widely spaced individuals of dune-heather, often mixed with other annuals and herbaceous perennials (USFWS 2020).
 Furthermore, it has an affinity for cooler temperatures and is often found near the bottom of north and east-facing slopes and in the lower basins of shallow dune swales (USFWS 2020).